BREASTFEEDING THE FIRST WEEK – 5 EASY TO REMEMBER TIPS

 - It promotes brain development (Source).

 Skin to skin is often promoted during the first hour after birth.
-However, we know that after that it continues to have those same benefits.
+However, we know that it continues to have those same benefits for long after that first hour.

 I was a lactation consultant for over 24 years in the hospital.
 My personal observation was that prolonged skin to skin results in more frequent breastfeeding.

 Watch for your baby’s cues.
 These are the signs that your baby wants to breastfeed.

 Frequent breastfeeding the first few days results in:

 - Less weight loss in your baby